Hatha Yoga | History, Mythology, and Science

 Mythological Origins

-Hatha Yoga’s mythological origins are deeply rooted in stories of Shiva and Parvati.
+Hatha Yoga’s mythological origins are rooted in stories of Shiva and Parvati.
 According to legend, Shiva imparted the secrets of Hatha Yoga to Parvati, symbolizing the union of divine energies.
 This mythology underscores the practice’s spiritual significance.

 Symbolic Practices